galarus/collab-tilemap/README.md

 began zeromq req/resp

-redis,
-why redis,
 big string and csv decoding

-redis 2d list granular update
 zeromq pub sub

-why zeromq pub sub over redis pub sub automatic message queuing among other features
+why zeromq pub sub is unique over other option? because automatic message queuing among other features

-no malloc? lets make it use malloc first attempt: seg fault!
+no malloc? lets make it use malloc another option would be to use a pre-allocated buffer of maximum possible size (100x100) first attempt: seg fault!

+rewrite the resize realloc more carefully, works like a charm adding zoom and camera controls

+finding memory leaks